St Mary, Walterstone

 - More Info

-Our usual Church Services are 1st Sunday - 10.00 am Holy Communion (CW Order One Traditional Language), except in December when the service is held at 3pm (Carol Service).
-A 10am Communion is also held on Easter Sunday.
+Our usual Church Services are 1st Sunday - 10.00am Holy Communion (CW Order One Traditional Language), except in December when the service is held at 3pm (Carol Service).
+NORMALLY THERE IS NO SERVICE IN JANUARY AND FEBRUARY.

 You are most welcome to join us.